 Integrated Visual Arts

-The Master of Fine Arts in Integrated Visual Arts at Iowa State University is a distinctive and unique interdisciplinary program offering integrative study among a combination of the following areas: ceramics, computer applications, drawing, textiles, illustration, jewelry/metalsmithing, painting, printmaking, photography, furniture design and areas outside of Art & Design.
+The 60 credit Master of Fine Arts in Integrated Visual Arts at Iowa State University is a distinctive and unique interdisciplinary program offering study across the following areas: ceramics, computer applications, drawing, textiles, illustration, jewelry/metalsmithing, painting, printmaking, photography, furniture design and areas outside of Art & Design.
 The Integrated Visual Arts program offers an innovative curriculum aligned with emerging art and design markets.

 - Master of Fine Arts (M.F.A.)

 - Develop a fully realized creative direction that provides a platform for continued professional research and visual expression.

 - Produce a body of work that demonstrates a high level of creative investigation and accomplishment.

 - Acquire a professional level of technical proficiency in one or more media areas.

 - Effectively communicate ideas verbally and in writing.

 - Know the ?current and historical context?s within which their creative pursuits exist.

 - Understand current ethical and social issues relevant to the visual arts.